ModelOriented/kernelshap/README.md

 devtools::install_github("mayer79/kernelshap")
 ```

-## Workflow to explain whole model
+## Workflow to explain any model

-The typical workflow of a SHAP analysis to explain any model:
+The typical workflow to explain any model with Kernel SHAP:

-1. **Model** `object`: Fit a model `object` on some training data, e.g., a linear regression, an additive model, a random forest or a deep neural net.
+1. **Fit**: Fit a model `object` on some training data, e.g., a linear regression, an additive model, a random forest or a deep neural net.
 The only requirement is that predictions are numeric.
-2. **Rows to explain** `X`: Sample 500 to 2000 rows to be explained from the training data. `X` should contain only feature columns.
-If the training dataset is small, simply use the full training data for this purpose.
-Calculations will be done row by row, so the algorithm scales linearly in the number of rows of `X`.
+2. **Sample rows to explain**: Sample 500 to 2000 rows `X` to be explained.
+If the training dataset is small, simply use the full training data for this purpose. `X` should only contain feature columns.
-3. **Background data** `bg_X`: Kernel SHAP requires a representative background data to calculate marginal means.
-For this purpose, set aside 50 to 500 rows from the training data. `kernelshap()` will need to calculate model predictions on datasets that are typically up to 500 times larger than `bg_X`.
+3. **Select background data**: Kernel SHAP requires a representative background dataset `bg_X` to calculate marginal means.
+For this purpose, set aside 50 to 500 rows from the training data.
+4. **Crunch**: Use `kernelshap(object, X, bg_X, ...)` to calculate SHAP values.
+5. **Analyze**: Show SHAP importance or SHAP summary plot and study SHAP dependence plots of features.

 ### Example: Linear regression

-Let's illustrate this on the famous diamonds data in the "ggplot2" package.
+Let's illustrate this on the diamonds data in the "ggplot2" package.

 ```r
 library(tidyverse)